 World Fuel Services Corporation And Related Companies Have Agreed, Subject To Court Approval, To Contribute To The Lac Mégantic Compensation Fund

-Montreal, Qc, June 8, 2015/CNW/-Robert J. Keach as Chapter 11 Trustee (the “Trustee”) to Montreal, Maine & Atlantic Railway Ltd (“MMA”), Montreal, Maine & Atlantic Canada Co. (“MMAC”) and Richter Advisory Group Inc. as Monitor in the ongoing proceedings of MMAC pursuant to the Companies Creditors Arrangement Act, announce the conclusion of an agreement whereby, subject to Court approval in Canada and in the USA, World Fuel Services Corporation and related companies (“WFS”) will contribute US$110,000,000 to the compensation fund that has been established for the victims of the Lac-Mégantic derailment of July 6, 2013.
+Montreal, Qc, June 8, 2015/CNW/-Robert J. Keach as Chapter 11 Trustee (the “Trustee”) to Montreal, ME & Atlantic Railway Ltd (“MMA”), Montreal, ME & Atlantic Canada Co. (“MMAC”) and Richter Advisory Group Inc. as Monitor in the ongoing proceedings of MMAC pursuant to the Companies Creditors Arrangement Act, announce the conclusion of an agreement whereby, subject to Court approval in Canada and in the USA, World Fuel Services Corporation and related companies (“WFS”) will contribute US$110,000,000 to the compensation fund that has been established for the victims of the Lac-Mégantic derailment of July 6, 2013.

 This contribution by WFS will increase the compensation fund from approximately CDN$295,000,000 (US$235,200,000) to CDN$431,500,000 (US$345,200,000).